pollfish/docs/android/universal.md

 <br/>
 #### **9.7 .pollfishSurveyReceivedListener(PollfishSurveyReceivedListener pollfishSurveyReceivedListener)**

 Sets a notification listener when a Pollfish Survey is received.
-With this notification publisher can also get informed about the type of survey (playful or not) that was received and money to be earned, shown in USD cents.
+With this notification publisher can also get informed about the type of survey (Playful or not) that was received and money to be earned if survey is completed, shown in USD cents.

-Below you can see an example of how you can register and listen within your code to Pollfish survey received notification:
+Below you can see an example of how you can register and listen within your code to Pollfish survey received notification through ParamsBuilder instance:
 <br/>
 ```java
 ParamsBuilder paramsBuilder = new ParamsBuilder("YOUR_API_KEY")